Insurer Lancashire's profit dented by Europe disaster claims

 However, Numis analyst Nick Johnson reiterated his "hold" rating on the company's stock, saying that the underlying trading environment and potential benefits from Lancashire's acquisition of Cathedral are set to drive returns in the medium term.

-Lancashire said in August that it would buy privately owned Lloyd's insurer Cathedral Capital for 266 million pounds ($426.80 million).
+Lancashire said in August that it would buy privately owned Lloyd's of London LOL.UL insurer Cathedral Capital for 266 million pounds ($426.80 million).

+(The story corrects third paragraph to remove reference to Lloyd's of London)

 (Reporting by Richa Naidu in Bangalore; Editing by Supriya Kurane)